F5OEO/rpitx/README.md

 We can also live transmitting a received band frequency.
 Here the input frequency is a FM broadcast station which is retransmit on 434MHZ.

 ### Relay with transmodulation ###
 We assume that input frequency is tuned on FM station.
 It is demodulated and modulate to SSB on 434MHZ.
-SSB is not HiFi, so prefere to choose a talk radio, music sounds like bit weird !
+SSB is not HiFi, so prefer to choose a talk radio, music sounds like bit weird !

 # To continue